 You didn't come up here for anything else.

-Oh my now I get it.
+Now I get it.

-All right, this is now makes perfect sense.
+This is, now makes perfect sense.

-Linda, do you are you listening to this, Linda?
+Linda, do you, are you listening to this, Linda?

 Every word.